 Imagine telling Cupid right before he strikes the arrow that you’re just looking for “new friends,” “hookups,” or “short-term dating.”
-No one can control the way a relationship works out for those two people, but is it not peculiar to tell the “god of desire, erotic love, attraction and affection” that you’re just “meh” when it comes to relationships?
+No one can control the way a relationship works out for those two people, but is it not peculiar to tell the “god of desire, erotic love, attraction and affection” that you’re just “meh” when it comes to relationships, dating and friendship?

 That’s probably how some people feel when signing up for online dating sites like OkCupid, which doesn’t even offer a “marriage” option.
 Online daters are scrolling around looking for the one and becoming disappointed at the amount of “friend” requests in the dating profiles — enough to fill up a MySpace top list.
 There’s even a “non-monogamy option” on OkCupid for those who are open to monogamy and those preferring to keep their options open.
 How romantic.